 E Minor Blues Scale

-Another scale that you can use over the entire chord changes of Autumn Leaves is the E minor blues scale.
+Another scale you can use over the entire chord progression of Autumn Leaves is the E minor blues scale.

-The minor blues scale is almost the same as the minor pentatonic scale but has one more note, called a blue note (#4 or b5).
+The minor blues scale is very similar to the minor pentatonic scale, but it contains one additional note called the blue note (#4 or b5).
+This note adds tension and gives the scale its characteristic bluesy sound.

 Here is a common fingering for the E minor blues scale (the blue note is colored… blue!):